zio/zio-http/docs/website/docs/v1.x/dsl/socket/websocketframe.md

 ### Continuation

-Continuation denotes that this message is a continuation fragment of the previous message.
-To create a Continuation frame, you can use the `continuation` constructor.
+To create a Continuation frame to model a continuation fragment of the previous message, you can use the `continuation` constructor.

 ```scala
 import io.netty.buffer.Unpooled.copiedBuffer